Assaon: Analysis

 Niobe's tale has several variations in regards to the number of children, the manner of their deaths or Niobe's exact metamorphosis, but are all centered around a core theme of the mortal queen comparing her children to Leto's.
 The various versions seem to have evolved from two prime lines of development, a Theban and an Anatolian one, possibly Lydian; Assaon seems to have sprung from the Anatolian variant.
-In connection to that, Niobe and Amphion have both been described as ‘interpolations’ in the mythology of Thebes due to Niobe's Anatolian roots and Amphion being both preceeded and succeded to the throne of Thebes by the line of Cadmus.
+In connection to that, Niobe and Amphion have both been described as 'interpolations' in the mythology of Thebes due to Niobe's Anatolian roots and Amphion being both preceded and succeeded to the throne of Thebes by the line of Cadmus, his own line not keeping the rulership of the city.

 Parthenius attributes the version he recorded to Xanthus of Lydia, Neanthes of Cyzicus and Simmias of Rhodes, with Xanthus apparently being the one he follows the most; however Xanthus seems to have had Niobe turned to stone or ice, not throwing herself from a rock.
 Perhaps Parthenius probably sought sources that combined versions in order to rationalise the myth.